 - 67 million of them will die as result of this exposure.

-Amphibians: More than 75 million pounds of atrazine, a common herbicide, are used each year on farms across the nation.
+Amphibians: Farms across the nation use more than 75 million pounds of atrazine, a common herbicide, each year.

 - In waterways that contain atrazine, ten percent of male frogs developed into females.
 Sadly, the effects are observed at exposure levels deemed safe by the U.S. Environmental Protection Agency.

-Pollinators: One of every three bites of food we eat is from a crop pollinated by honey bees.
+Pollinators: Honey bees pollinate one of every three bites of food we eat.
 Honey bees are disappearing across the country, putting $15 billion worth of fruit, vegetables, nuts, and field crops at risk each year.

 - Researchers call the mass disappearance Colony Collapse Disorder, and they estimate that nearly one-third of all honeybee colonies in the country have vanished.

 - Over the past decade, dozens of published, peer-reviewed studies have linked bee declines to pesticide use resulting in the European Union implementing a two-year ban on the use of certain pesticides called neonicotinoids in 2013.
 Neonicotinoids are 10,000 times more toxic to bees than other insecticides.